Best Way to Clean Laminate Floors

 The best way to clean laminate floors is by sweeping daily and vacuuming and mopping weekly.
 While laminate flooring is less expensive and more durable than real wood flooring, it does require maintenance to retain its beauty.

-By sweeping laminate floors daily with a soft bristle broom or a Swiffer dry mop, you’ll prevent fine scratches from marring the surface and you’ll ensure dirt and dust won’t be tracked to different areas of the house.
+By sweeping laminate floors daily with something like a Swiffer dry mop, you’ll prevent fine scratches from marring the surface and you’ll ensure dirt and dust won’t be tracked to different areas of the house.

-If you’re vacuuming carpets and want to run the vacuum over laminate floors, do not use a vacuum with a rotating brush or beater bar as these can damage the floors surface, use a floor attachment.
+Do not use a vacuum with a rotating brush or beater bar as these can damage the floors surface, there are many affordable vacuums without a beater bar you can use instead.

 Using Vinegar and Water to Clean Laminate Floors

 Don’t spray the entire floor, as you don’t want water to sit on it any longer than necessary.
-Be sure to dry the floor thoroughly as outlined above after using the vinegar and water mixture.
+Be sure to dry the floor thoroughly after mopping.

 Removing Stains and Spills from Laminate Flooring